lzl124631x/LeetCode/leetcode/1312. Minimum Insertion Steps to Make a String Palindrome/README.md

 ## Solution 1.
 DP

-This problem is similar to "given two strings `s` and `t` and count how many insertions are needed to make them the same".
+This problem is similar to "given two strings `s` and `t`, count how many insertions are needed to make them the same".

 In this problem, `t` is the reversed `s`.